atusan/D3-challenge/README.md

 Note: You'll need to use python -m http.server to run the visualization.
 This will host the page at localhost:8000 in your web browser.

+Bonus: Impress the Boss (Optional Assignment)
+Why make a static graphic when D3 lets you interact with your data?